angular-gantt/angular-gantt/docs/configuration/attributes.md

 - ### show-side

     Show the side section.
-Make sure that a side section plugin (e.g. [Labels](../plugins/labels.md)) is activated otherwise the side section is not shown.
+Make sure that a side section plugin (e.g. [Tree](../plugins/tree.md) or [Table](../plugins/table.md)) is activated otherwise the side section is not shown.

     default: `true`

+- ### side-width

+    Width of the side section.

 - ### sort-mode